ywindows98/Tested_CRUD_Application/README.md

 The primary goal of this project was to explore and master a variety of new technologies and methodologies.
 Through this project, I aimed to:

 - **Expand Technical Expertise:**
   Experiment with and integrate technologies such as Python (Flask, SQLAlchemy, unittest, pytest), React, PostgreSQL, Docker.
-I also aimed to build a solid project architecture and apply best-practice solutions and design patterns throughout the code.
+I also aimed to build a solid project architecture, use design patterns throughout the code and apply best-practice recommendations for software development and testing.

 - **Embrace Test-Driven Development (TDD):**
   Implement automated tests using unittest and pytest to ensure high code quality, reliability, and to adopt TDD practices as a core part of the development process.